 Airline Flight Academy (AFA), flight training partner for a number of airline clients including Ryanair, are continuing to accept applications for their B737 type-rating programme!
-Successful candidates will be trained to the highest standards and will get the opportunity to fly for Europe’s largest airline!
+Successful candidates will be trained to the highest standards and will get the opportunity to fly the newest B737 8200 for the Ryanair Group

 BENEFITS OF THE CADET PROGRAMME